openhab/org.openhab.binding.zwave/doc/shenzhen/coolcampwrplug_0_0.md

 ### Parameter 10: Current Alarm Value

 Current Alarm Value
-The Value must be less than the max. output value defined in Parameter 8 Values in the range 1 to 15 may be set.
+<p&gtThe Value must be less than the max. output value defined in Parameter 8</p&gt
+Values in the range 1 to 15 may be set.

 The manufacturer defined default value is ```13```.